-- 3.1 The Commission for Determining Eligibility is responsible for selecting the applicants.
-The commission and the chairperson are appointed by the Examination Board of the Master's degree program in Mechanical and Process Engineering. - 3.2 The Commission for Determining Eligibility consists of three members, of which two are teaching staff (university professors) of the Master's degree program in Mechanical and Process Engineering.
-They are appointed with consideration for the chosen field of study.
+3.1 The Commission for Determining Eligibility is responsible for selecting the applicants.
+The commission and the chairperson are appointed by the Examination Board of the Master's degree program in Technology and Application of Inorganic Engineering Materials.

+3.2 The Commission for Determining Eligibility consists of three members, of which two are teaching staff (university professors) of the Master's degree program in Technology and Application of Inorganic Engineering Materials.
 A deputy is appointed, if possible, for all members.
+The term of office of members is three years.
 Repeat appointments are allowed.

-3.3 The Commission for Determining Eligibility prompt decisions from the Examination Board with respect to the entry requirements in accordance with § 4 of the study regulations for the Master's degree program in Mechanical and Process Engineering.
+3.3 The Commission for Determining Eligibility prompt decisions from the Examination Board with respect to the entry requirements in accordance with § 4 of the study regulations for the Master's degree program in Technology and Application of Inorganic Engineering Materials.

-4. Admission Procedure
+4. Procedure for Determining Eligibility

-- 4.1 Every applicant will go through the admission procedure.
-Within six weeks after the application deadline (April 15th for non-EU applicants), applicants are assessed in a non-public meeting of the Commission for Determining Eligibility. - 4.2 The applicants are assessed based on the following criteria and with the defined weighting (in brackets): - 1.
-English language skills (0.2) - 2.
-Motivation (0.1) - 3.
-Overall grade of the latest degree/GPA (0.3) - 4.
-Grades in the fields of thermodynamics, fluid mechanics, technical mechanics and construction technology represent at least 75% of the maximum examination performance (0.3) - 5.
-Additional scientific achievements, such as publications, prizes, scientific experience (0.1).
+4.1 The selection procedure takes place for each applicant separately at any time of the year.

+4.2 The eligibility and motivation is determined by the criteria's as followed (weighting in brackets):

+- 1. English language skills (0.15)

+- 2. Motivation (0.15)

+- 3. Overall grade of the latest degree/GPA (0.2)

+4. Grades in the fields of mathematics, chemistry, material science (ceramics, metals etc.) represent at least 75% of the maximum examination performance (0.4)

+5. Additional scientific achievements, such as awards, publications, prizes, scientific experience (0.1).

-Each criterion is given with a maximum of 10 points.
+Each criteria is given with a maximum of 10 points.
 In general, an applicant's documents with at least 6.5 points can be selected.